Buddy Baker

 Elzie Wylie "Buddy" Baker Jr. (January 25, 1941 – August 10, 2015) was an American professional stock car racing driver and commentator.
 Over the course of his 33-year racing career, he won 19 races in the NASCAR Cup Series, including the 1980 Daytona 500.
 Known by the nickname "Gentle Giant", Baker was noted for his prowess at NASCAR's superspeedways, Daytona and Talladega, at which he won a combined six races.
-After his racing career, he worked as a broadcaster and co-hosted a number of radio shows on Sirius XM.
+After his racing career, he worked as a broadcaster and co-hosted a number of radio shows on SiriusXM.